 Like a tightrope walker, Lord, our students are trying to balance familiar Truth against a host of other unfamiliar voices that are trying to sway their beliefs and make them fall.
 In a world where values are decreasing, morality is fading, and persecution is increasing, help our students to walk humbly, to honor You daily.

-Prayers for Students to Remain True to Their Calling
+Help Them Remain True to Their Calling

 Prod them to remain true to their calling in Christ.
 Let them be ready to give an answer to anyone who asks them for the hope or confidence they possess and a reason why they have chosen a relationship with You.
 Help them to let their Light shine at school and wherever they go so that others who observe their attitudes and actions will know that they are the real thing.